 Born in Sydney, Jane grew up in Broken Hill in Far West New South Wales.
 Upon marrying her husband Richard in 1985, Jane then spent the next eighteen years living on remote sheep stations in South Australia’s North-East Pastoral.
 Now based in Roxby Downs, Jane is happiest when spending time with her family – camping, reading and absorbing the remarkable sense of freedom that the Australian outback has to offer.
 With a keen interest in the current state of affairs, Jane is also avid follower of politics, studied law and economics at university and is a proud Life Member of the Isolated Children’s and Parent’s Association.

-When asked what concerned Jane about the health and safety of those in rural industries, Jane recalled her incessant worry at the prospect of either her husband or her son becoming injured, hours away from medical help should there be an emergency.
+When asked what concerned Jane about the health and safety of those in rural industries and communities, Jane recalled her incessant worry at the prospect of either her husband or her son becoming injured, hours away from medical help should there be an emergency.
 Jane heeds the advice to always ensure the station’s Royal Flying Doctor Service First Aid Kit is well-stocked and up to date, and to teach your children to be careful without being over cautious.

 How would you describe yourself in three words?